Skip to main content

 }

-Variables and Storage
+Variables and regions

 contract Counter {

-storage var count: u256;
+storage var count: u256; // persistent storage

 storage var owner: address;